Hi, my name is Mike Redshaw and I am a Methodist Minister living in Derbyshire, UK.

 In September 2010 I became the joint Superintendent Minister of the newly created Borders Mission Circuit, covering part of the old Ripley Circuit and amalgamating with three other circuits in the area again straddling the Nottinghamshire/Derbyshire border.
 We encouraged the folk in mission and evangelism to spread the Gospel message throughout this area.

 In September of 2013 I moved on again, this time to the launch of another Circuit amalgamation, the Trent and Dove Methodist Circuit, bringing together two circuits into one covering the area from Uttoxeter to Burton-on-Trent.
-It is a big change and a fresh challenge, but one I`m ready for and looking forward to.
+It is a big change and a fresh challenge, but one I`m enjoying.

-September 2013 will see my seventh visit to Romania to work alongside a church in Poiana, Constanta in an area of extreme poverty.
+September 2017 will see my tenth visit to Romania to work alongside a church in Poiana, Constanta in an area of extreme poverty.
 We are hoping to run a children's club, enhance the play area, and visit some families and I usually preach.
 Photographs of this can be found on the St Andrew's website.
-September 2011 will see my fifth visit.

 My family are very important to me, and over the years they have supported me wonderfully.

-Alison and I have celebrated 35 years of marriage.
+Alison and I have celebrated 39 years of marriage.
 She used to work part time (!) as a charity shop co-ordinator for a local Christian charity called Valley CiDS which aims to put Christian workers into local schools.
 During this time Alison co-ordinated four charity shops and loved it.
 It was hard work and very tiring but she believes in the need to put Christians into our schools.
 She then moved to be the deputy manager of the Scope charity shop in Ripley.
 Following this she pursued her calling to the Anglican Priesthood, and was Ordained as a Deacon on July 4th 2010, and priested on July 2nd 2011.
-She is serving as a Curate in the Benefices of St. Marys Crich and also in South Wingfield.
-As well as this she has taken over, from me, the Chaplaincy post at Maple Leaf House and is doing a splendid work there.
-She is looking for a new parish near the locality we're moving to but will continue her work at Maple Leaf House.
+She has sered as a Curate in the Benefices of St. Marys Crich and also in South Wingfield.
+As well as this she took over, from me, the Chaplaincy post at Maple Leaf House and is did a splendid work there.
+Alison has now taken a role of Associate Minister to the Parish of Emmanuel, Swadlincote, where she is much loved.

 Well, this is my family and combined with my father, brother, Alison's mum and brother and his family we are kept very busy, but always praising God for his goodness and his blessing upon us.